gatling/gatling/src/sphinx/http/websocket.rst

 Configuration
 =============

-Websocket support introduces new parameters on HttpProtocol:
+Websocket support introduces new HttpProtocol parameters:

 ``wsBaseURL(url: String)``: similar to standard ``baseURL`` for HTTP, serves as root that will be prepended to all relative WebSocket urls